 Authored by Paul Dillon, Mark Heroux, Michelle Hobbs and Michael Wronsky

-The IRS reissued Bipartisan Budget Act of 2015 partnership audit regulations on June 14, 2017 (the new partnership audit regime).
-These regulations are binding on partnerships effective for partnership tax years that begin after December 31, 2017.
+During 2017 the IRS issued regulations pertaining to the audits of partnership returns.
+These regulations are binding on partnerships effective for partnership tax years that begin after Dec.
+31, 2017.
 The new regulations require changes to every partnership agreement.
-Partnerships are well-advised to review and change their partnership agreements in accordance with the requirements of the new guidelines.
-The regulations also may impact partnerships’ financial statements as they can now potentially have deferred tax exposure under ASC 740.
+Partnerships are well advised to review and change their partnership agreements in accordance with the requirements of the new guidelines.
+The regulations also may affect partnerships’ financial statements as they can now potentially have deferred tax exposure under ASC 740.

 The new regulations create a partnership tax liability

 A partnership is a flow-through entity that is not subject to federal income taxes — until now.
 The new regulations dictate that any additional federal income taxes that arise as a result of an IRS exam will be assessed against and collected from the partnership.
 The assessment will be made in the year that the adjustment is made (the adjustment year) and is payable with the filing of the partnership’s Form 1065, U.S. Return of Partnership Income, for the adjustment year.
 In other words, if the IRS audits a partnership’s 2018 tax return in 2020, that tax will be due with the partnership’s 2020 return.